divvun/satni-backend/README.md

 ```

 This command looks for first hundred search words starting with "arg" from our database.
 The variable `inputValue` is used to define what we look for.
-The list `wantedLangs` tells which languages we both do the search in and want an answer for.
+The list `srcLangs` tells which languages the search word should be in, the list `targetLangs` tells which languages the search should have a translation for.
 The list `wantedDicts` tells which dictionaries we would like answers from.

 Edit `lemmas.json` to experiment with the query.